 Which therapy – chronic pain and rheumatoid arthritis

-This third article is about the efficacy of some complementary therapies for chronic low back pain according to the BMJ review findings.
-Low back pain, also known as lumbago, is the most common painful musculoskeletal condition.
-It has many causes but few therapies with much evidence of effectiveness.
+This third article is about the efficacy of complementary therapies for chronic low back pain.
+This type of pain is also known as lumbago.
+This is the most common painful musculoskeletal condition.
+Lumbago has many causes but few therapies with much scientific evidence of effectiveness.

-Acupuncture and low back pain
+Acupuncture and pain

-The World Health Organisation supports the use of acupuncture for low back pain, describing it as a cost effective treatment with low risk of adverse effects.
-In fact, according to the review, acupuncture is one of the most popular therapies for this type of chronic pain.
-With researchers finding several studies that support the use of this complementary therapy for the relief of chronic low back pain.
+The World Health Organisation supports the use of acupuncture for low back pain.
+Saying it as a cost-effective treatment with low risk of adverse effects.
+In fact, according to the BMJ review, acupuncture is one of the most popular therapies for this type of chronic pain.
+With researchers finding several studies that support the use of acupuncture for lumbago.

 As an aside, it is very difficult to provide an authentic sham (or fake) acupuncture treatment.
+This is because it is difficult to fake needle insertion.
 Acupuncture involves the insertion of very fine needles at specific acupuncture points in the skin.
-So, a sham acupuncture treatment either does not involve needling or the needles are not inserted at the correct points.
+So, a sham acupuncture treatment either does not involve needle insertion at all.
+Or the needles are not inserted at the correct points.

-Researchers compared manual and electroacupuncture treatments against a control.
-Participants had one treatment per week, for eight weeks and both types of acupuncture gave a significant reduction in pain compared to a control group.
+Researchers compared manual and electroacupuncture treatments against control.
+Participants had one treatment per week, for eight weeks and both types of acupuncture gave a significant reduction compared to the control group.